-- SPO2 will be maintained above 90% at all times. - Capnography Must be established and monitored at all times before, during and post procedure - Contra-Indications: Midazolam Hypotension, or suspected shock. - Contra-Indications: Ketamine Hypertension, status seizure activity or PMH of epilepsy - Ketamine May be used for continued sedation in the post intubation management phase for the hypotensive patient when Midazolam is contra-Indicated. - Use Caution when administering Midazolam at 0.2 mg/kg, strong likelihood of adverse effects on BP in people who are elderly, debilitated, or critically ill - Succinylcholine: Has a long list of Contra-Indications; See drug sheet for list of Contra-Indications. - Unsuccessful Intubation Attempts: - A secondary airway device will be attempted immediately (Supraglottic Airway).

-- Ventilations will be maintained with a BVM in conjunction with an OPA/NPA as needed In the event a patient cannot be ventilated by ANY OTHER MEANS, perform a Surgical Cricothyrotomy (ONLY AS THE LAST RESORT) - A PCR, ADH RSI (PAI) Form must be completed immediately following a (PAI) Procedure - If absolutely needed Rocuronium may be repeated at the same dosage in the Post Management Phase only if extreme cases of inadequate paralyzation are noted: (^Pulse rate. ^BP.
-Capnography Clefts. - ONLY One instance of Systolic BP <90 mmHg or SpO2 <90% dramatically increases mortality in persons suffering from TBI - If Rocuronium is unavailable use Medical Director Approved Non Depolarizing Paralytic
+- SPO2 will be maintained above 90% at all times. - Capnography Must be established and monitored at all times before, during and post procedure - Contra-Indications: Midazolam Hypotension, or suspected shock. - Contra-Indications: Ketamine Hypertension, status seizure activity or PMH of epilepsy - Ketamine May be used for continued sedation in the post intubation management phase for the hypotensive patient when Midazolam is contra-Indicated. - Use Caution when administering Midazolam at 0.2 mg/kg, strong likelihood of adverse effects on BP in people who are elderly, debilitated, or critically ill - Succinylcholine: Has a long list of Contra-Indications; See drug sheet for list of Contra- Indications. - Unsuccessful Intubation Attempts: - A secondary airway device will be attempted immediately (Supraglottic Airway).
+Ventilations will be maintained with a BVM in conjunction with an OPA/NPA as needed - b.
+Ventilations will be maintained with a BVM in conjunction with an OPA/NPA as needed c.
+In the event a patient cannot be ventilated by ANY OTHER MEANS, perform a Surgical Cricothyrotomy (ONLY AS THE LAST RESORT) - A PCR, ADH RSI (PAI) Form must be completed immediately following a (PAI) Procedure - If absolutely needed Rocuronium may be repeated at the same dosage in the Post Management Phase only if extreme cases of inadequate paralyzation are noted: (^ Pulse rate, ^ BP, Capnography Clefts, Muscle twitches etc.) - ONLY One instance of Systolic BP <90 mmHg or SpO2 <90% dramatically increases mortality in persons suffering from TBI - If Rocuronium is unavailable use Medical Director Approved Non Depolarizing Paralytic.